 Note: If you'd prefer to use a hand-held electric beater fitted with the whisk attachment, then by all means, go for it!

 Once baked, leave it in the loaf pan for ten minutes to cool.
 Then using that clever paper sling you made earlier, lift it out onto a wire wrack.
-Serve it warm now, or wait for it to cool to drizzle maple icing on top.

-Make the maple icing
+Make the Maple Icing

 TIP: Heat the icing in the microwave for ten seconds.
 This loosens it enough to whisk it till smooth, removing any lumps and air bubbles.